 Say, for example, that a large number of enterprise customers joined your company last month.
 How did that increase affect your unit cost?

-With cost visibility, you should be able to see how this increase in customers affects your cloud spend but also how it affects your cost per customer, which can help you ensure you are able to serve these new customers profitably.
+With cost visibility, you should be able to see how this increase in customers affects your cloud spend, as well as how it impacts your cost per customer, which can help ensure that you can serve these new customers profitably.

 Finance wants to know where they are investing money and why.
 They also want to know what the potential ROI might be.